Skip to main content

 Target Elements by Position

-const { locator } = await getLocatorsByAI(
+const { locator } = await page.getLocatorsByAI('the third row in the users table');

 await expect(locator).toBeVisible();